FancyJD/Afame-Technology-/README.md

 We cleaned the data by removing missing values and converting categorical variables into numerical ones.

 Exploratory Data Analysis (EDA):

 We looked at graphs and charts to see if factors like age, gender, or ticket class influenced survival rates.

 Modeling:

 We tried different machine learning models(KNN & SVC) to predict survival, like guessing based on age and gender.
-We used accuracy score and Confusion Matrix to see how well our models performed.
+We used Accuracy Score and Confusion Matrix to see how well our models performed.

 Results: